 Venture Round in 2013

 Sensible Medical Innovation Ltd, established in 2007 and based in Netanya, Israel, specializes in developing medical radar technology for monitoring and imaging.
-The company's flagship product, ReDS, is designed to track and manage lung fluid in patients with heart failure and other fluid-related health issues, providing accurate and actionable data to healthcare professionals.
-This non-invasive solution aims to enhance patient care, improve quality of life, and potentially reduce hospital readmissions.
+Its flagship product, ReDS, is designed to track and manage lung fluid in patients with heart failure and other fluid-related health issues, providing accurate and actionable data to healthcare professionals.
+This non-invasive solution aims to improve patient quality of life and potentially reduce hospital readmissions.

 SetPoint Medical